Distributed reactive power feedback control for voltage regulation and loss minimization: Simulations

-The results of the simulation have been plotted in Figure \ref{fig:timevarying}.
-For both the synchronous and the asynchronous case, the power distribution losses and the lowest voltage magnitude measured by the microgenerators, are reported.
+The results of the simulation have been plotted in Figure \ref{fig:timevarying} for the asynchronous case, while the synchronous case has not been reported, being very similar.
+In order to tune the parameter $\gamma$, based on the similarity between the conditions in Propositions~\ref{prop:aVolt} and \ref{prop:aPower}, and those in Corollaries~\ref{cor:SyncVolt} and \ref{cor:SyncPower}, we conjecture that the bound derived in Theorem~\ref{th:s} is also valid in the asynchronous case.
+We have therefore chosen $\gamma$ to be one half of such bound.
+The power distribution losses, the lowest voltage magnitude measured by the microgenerators, and the reactive power injection of one of the microgenerators, are reported.
 The dashed line represents the case in which no reactive power compensation is performed.
-The thick black line represents the best possible strategy that solves the ORPF problem \eqref{eq:ORPF} (computed via a numerical centralized solver that have access to all the grid parameters and load data).
+The thick black line represents the best possible strategy that solves the ORPF problem \eqref{eq:ORPF} (computed via a numerical centralized solver that have real time access to all the grid parameters and load data).
 The thin red line represents the behavior of the proposed algorithm.

 It can be seen that the proposed algorithm achieves practically the same performance of the centralized solver, in terms of power distribution losses.
 Notice however that the proposed algorithm does not have access to the demands of the loads, which are unmonitored.
 The agents, located only at the microgenerators, can only access their voltage measurements and share them with their neighbors.
-Notice moreover that, as expected for duality based methods, the voltage constraint is satisfied only at the steady state.
-Therefore, in the time varying case simulated in this example, the voltage sometimes falls lightly below the prescribed threshold, when the power demand of the loads present abrupt changes.
-This effect is even more noticeable in the asynchronous case, where iteration times are not evenly spaced.
-It should be remarked, however, that the extent of this constraint violation depends on the rate at which the algorithms are executed, compared with the rate of variation of loads, and is ultimately a function of the communication resources that are available at the cyber level.
+Notice moreover that, as expected for duality based methods, the voltage constraints can be momentarily violated.
+Therefore, in the time varying case simulated in this example, the voltage sometimes falls slightly below the prescribed threshold, when the power demand of the loads present abrupt changes.
+It should be remarked, however, that the extent of this constraint violation depends on the rate at which the algorithm is executed, compared with the rate of variation of loads, and on the fact that an exact (and thus aggressive) primal update step has been implemented.
+The same behavior cannot be observed for the power constraints, as the reactive power set-point has been saturated in order to simulate the typical implementation of power inverters, which cannot accept set-point references that exceed their rated power.
+Notice that the reactive power reference is almost constant when voltage constraints are not active (as the primal step is exact, and therefore the algorithm reaches the optimal point immediately).
+When the constraints are active, the evolution depends instead on the update of the Lagrange multipliers.